Everything you ever hoped to know about polling

 Step 3.
 You can change the look and feel of your poll by adjusting different settings within the various tabs under Visual Settings: :

-Here, you can control the look of the poll title, as well as the the instructions for how your audience can respond, and the color or image on the poll background.
+Here, you can control the look of the poll title, the instructions for how your audience can respond, the color or image on the poll background and much more.
 This panel also lets you set a logo image, choose colors and themes, and change the font.You can adjust your Instructions View or set a Heat Map, which automatically adjusts the color of the bars according to the number of responses.
 You can decide the chart layout, the color of the bars, and how the data appears, by either number of votes or percentages.

 Step 4.
 To close the Visual Settings menu, click on the “x” in the upper right corner.
 The changes you made will be automatically saved to your poll.

-You can set a default style for your polls in the Settings menu, found on your My Polls page.
+You can set a default style for your polls in the Settings menu, found on the top right of any page.
 All new polls will have the same visual settings (e.g., colors, fonts) as the poll you select as your template poll.
 You can also choose to update all existing polls to match the template poll.

 This is useful when you want to create multiple polls with the same look and feel without having to make each change individually.